GluuFederation/docs-casa-prod/docs/source/developer/architecture.md

 #### Persistence

 As expected, access to Gluu database is key in Casa.
-To cover this need, the oxcore persistence library.
+To cover this need, the oxCore persistence library.
 This is a small framework which allows to easily establish a mapping between Java objects (POJOs) and database entries facilitating CRUD operations a lot.
 Plugins leverage the persistence framework as well as some functionalities exposed directly by the application which makes access to the database fairly easy to understand and highly productive at the same time.

 #### Rest services

 Plugins can add RESTful web services dynamically.
-For this purpose, the well-known JBoss RESTEasy 3.0 libraries were included in this project.
-Additionally, in future releases Gluu Casa will expose some API endpoints that leverage these libraries.
+For this purpose, the well-known JBoss RESTEasy  libraries were included in this project.
+Additionally, Gluu Casa exposes some API endpoints that leverage these libraries.

 ## External dependencies